|Isle of Man Masters (2016)|

-The 2016 edition of the Isle of Man Open International Chess Championship tournament took place in Villa Marina, Douglas, Isle of Man, 1-9 October 2016.
+The Masters section of the Chess.com Isle of Man Open International Chess Championship tournament took place in Villa Marina, Douglas, Isle of Man, 1-9 October 2016.
 It featured a strong group, having been successfully lured from the usual stars of the concurrent Millionaire Chess (2016) tournament's lineup.
-Caruana, Nakamura, and So are leading the participants' list, with over 20 other grandmasters rated above 2600 following, and many more strong players.
+Caruana, Nakamura and So were leading the participants' list, with over 20 other grandmasters rated above 2600 following, and many more strong players.
 Time control: 100 minutes for the first 40 moves, 50 more minutes for the next 20 moves, then 15 more minutes for the rest of the game, with 30 seconds added per move from move one.
 Tournament director: Alan Ormsby.
 Chief arbiter: David Welch.

 Note: Naiditsch took a 1/2 point bye in round 3; Shirov the same in round 5, and Wang Hao in round 4.

 | page 1 of 24; games 1-25 of 583